hwdsl2/setup-ipsec-vpn/docs/clients.md

 > Error 628: The connection was terminated by the remote computer before it could be completed.

 > Error 766: A certificate could not be found.
-Conenctions that use the L2TP protocol over IPSec require the installation of a machine certificate, also known as a computer certificate.
+Connections that use the L2TP protocol over IPSec require the installation of a machine certificate, also known as a computer certificate.

 To fix these errors, please follow these steps: